-2.3 Blueprint for Health Administration
+2.3.
+Blueprint for Health Administration

-- 2.3.1 Community Health Team (CHT): The Subrecipient shall have primary oversight for the CHT including acting as the fiscal agent for CHT funding received by the insurers, maintaining a CHT plan under the direction of the Community Collaborative, ensuring the CHT is fully staffed and deployed equitably to participating Practices, and providing general supervision for the operations of the team. - 2.3.2 Community Collaborative/ACH: The Subrecipient will support the Community Collaborative within its HSA. - 2.3.3 Health Reform: The Subrecipient shall work collaboratively with the State and the ACO to prepare and launch new initiatives and services as they arise.
+- 2.3.1.Community Health Team (CHT): The Subrecipient shall have primary oversight for the CHT including acting as the fiscal agent for CHT funding received by the insurers, maintaining a CHT plan under the direction of the Community Collaborative, ensuring the CHT is fully staffed and deployed equitably to participating Practices, and providing general supervision for the operations of the team. - 2.3.2.
+Community Collaborative/ACH: The Subrecipient will support the Community Collaborative within its HSA. - 2.3.3.Health Reform: The Subrecipient shall work collaboratively with the State and the ACO to prepare and launch new initiatives and services as they arise.
 The Program Manager shall coordinate recruitment and hiring or subcontracting of those resources according to State direction.
-Current and new initiatives include: the MAT and WHI programs, implementation of the All-Payer Model, the population health care model, coordinating the Accountable Community for Health, and coordinating transition of the Self-Management Programs to the Vermont Department of Health.
+Current and new initiatives include: the MOUD and Pregnancy Intention Initiative programs, the Blueprint CHT Expansion Pilot program, implementation of the All-Payer Model, the population health care model, coordinating the Accountable Community for Health, and coordinating the Self-Management Programs now administered through the Vermont Department of Health.

-2.4 Program Evaluation Participation
+2.4.
+Program Evaluation Participation

-The Subrecipient shall provide data as requested by the State for evaluation of the core programs or APM and any additional services (such as the MAT initiative or WHI), including, but not limited to, proof of participation in chart reviews, patient experience of care surveys, and focus groups.
+The Subrecipient shall provide data as requested by the State for evaluation of the core programs or APM and any additional services (such as the Blueprint CHT Expansion Pilot, MOUD initiative, or Pregnancy Intention Initiative), including, but not limited to, proof of participation in chart reviews, patient experience of care surveys, and focus groups.
 The Subrecipient will also support the exchange of health information with the Vermont Health Information Exchange.

-3 Reports
+3. Reports

-Successful submission of the below listed reports is contingent upon State's receipt, review, and approval of the reports.
+Successful submission of the reports listed below is contingent upon State's receipt, review, and approval of the reports.
 The State may reject a report for failure to meet the requirements under this section.
 State will provide a reason for the rejection and an opportunity to revise the report for resubmission.
 A report will be considered timely filed if submitted by the initial due date, even if the State later rejects the report.
 The Subrecipient shall submit a report to the State on a quarterly basis which describes the Subrecipient's activities and progress in performing the implementation and administrative functions described in the Vermont Blueprint for Health Manual.
 The State will provide a template for this report.
 The Subrecipient will report accomplishments and successes as well as challenges and barriers to success.
 This report will be used to both document Blueprint implementation and to identify areas of potential intervention by the State to improve performance.
 The Subrecipient will report on each aspect of Blueprint implementation, including, but not limited to:

-- Statewide Health Reform Efforts; - ACO Coordination; - Community Health Team Staffing and Administration; - MAT and WHI Implementation; - Implementation of the Care Model (as described in the Vermont Blueprint for Health Manual); - Community Collaborative/Accountable Community for Health; - Self-Management Programs delivered in conjunction with the Department of Health; - Participation in Quality Improvement Initiatives; - Practice Outreach; - Data Transmission to the VHIE; - NCQA Scoring; and - New Blueprint and/or ACO Initiatives as appropriate.
+- Statewide Health Reform Efforts, including the Blueprint CHT Expansion Pilot; - ACO Coordination; - Community Health Team Staffing and Administration; - MOUD and Pregnancy Intention Initiative Implementation; - Implementation of the Care Model (as described in the Vermont Blueprint for Health Manual); - Community Collaborative/Accountable Community for Health; - Self-Management Programs delivered in conjunction with the Department of Health; - Participation in Quality Improvement Initiatives; - Practice Outreach; - Data Transmission to the VHIE; - NCQA Scoring; and - New Blueprint and/or ACO Initiatives as appropriate.